Six Star Hash at a Glance

 Six star hash is the highest grade in a six-point rating system that evaluates hashish quality based on melt characteristics, purity, and residue levels.
 True six star hash melts completely without leaving charred plant material, producing only clear oil when heated.
 This rating system originated in traditional hash-making communities and remains the gold standard for assessing concentrate quality.
-Understanding six star grading helps distinguish premium hash from lower-grade products in dispensaries and collector markets.

-What This Means
+What Six Star Actually Means

 The six star rating system assigns grades from one star (lowest quality) to six star (highest quality) based on how hash behaves when heated on a screen or metal surface.
 Six star hash demonstrates complete melt with zero residue, indicating exceptional purity and proper extraction techniques.